 TIP: Don’t order the prawns if you plan on kissing anyone in the next 24 hours.
 Like most Portuguese dishes they are delicious but loaded (and I mean loaded) with garlic!

-Festive atmosphere, massive portions, great cocktails, and drool-inducing grub?
-Count me in!
-The Greenroom is a buzzing Mexican café and definitely classified as value-for-money because we were stuffed like two taxidermy peacocks by the end of our meal.
+The Green Room is a buzzing Mexican café and definitely classified as value-for-money because we were stuffed like two taxidermy peacocks by the end of our meal.
 The burrito bowls are a great no-carb option with all the same yumminess minus the tortilla, and the quesadillas are the stuff of cheesy dreams.